springernature/frontend-playbook/css/bem-css.md

 .c-button
 ```

 **Element**: styles that only apply to children of a block.
-Elements can also be blocks themselves.
 Class name is a concatenation of the block name, two underscores and the element name.
 Examples:
 - `.c-alert-box__close`
 - `.c-button__icon`